fetchai/agents-aea/docs/api/configurations/loader.md

  | configuration_class() -> Type[T]
 ```

-Get the configuration type of the loader.
+Get the package type of the loader.

 <a name=".aea.configurations.loader.ConfigLoader.load_protocol_specification"></a>
 #### load`_`protocol`_`specification